Definition of Accounting Method

 - Cash Method also measures the ability of an organization to pay its liability.

-- Cash Method also measures the performance of debtor credibility which debtor paying regularly and which is more risky for a credit sale.
+- Cash Method also measures the performance of debtor credibility, which debtor paying regularly and which is riskier for a credit sale.

 Accrual Method: It is more useful in providing information regarding the future projection of an organization.

 - Most of the decision of management is based on the accrual method.